bright/new-www/content/blog/youre-a-senior-now-what.md

 ## How to know what to learn?

-Ah, yes, this is always tricky.
+This is always tricky.
 Our whole education system is based on the idea of others telling us what to learn next.
 It often stretches to our adult work life - our company, our mentors, team leaders show the direction and set the goals.
 What to do when this ends, usually at the senior level?
 Or when you become a mentor or a team leader yourself?

 * **look for mentors**.
 Mentors can still have mentors.
 Yup, it’s asking others for directions, but with more awareness.
 They can be public figures, celebrity developers or your colleagues that you look up to in a particular domain.
 Whoever makes sense and you find them wise.
 It’s good to take inspiration and check other’s experiences
 * **do not be afraid**.
 Go down the research rabbit hole, sign up for the workshop, discuss with others even if you'll be proved wrong (then admit it).
 Honestly, just do it.
 I know, you’ve seen this advice everywhere, from shoe advertisements to an inspirational meme sent by your mother (accompanied by an image of a mountain or a vast sea, like this: